info201b-au2022/A2-Starter/README.md

 - Next, we would like you to read this [New York Times piece that uses CountLove data](https://www.nytimes.com/interactive/2020/06/13/us/george-floyd-protests-cities-photos.html) and that describes the Black Lives Matter protests that occurred in the summer of 2020.
 Please summarize the main point or argument of this article in 2-3 sentences (3 points)

-Next, we're going to reflect about who collected this data, and what's actually inside it.
-Write your answers below under the heading "Your Responses and Reflections."
+Next, we're going to reflect about who collected this data, and what's actually inside it. **Note:** Please your answers below under the heading "Your Responses and Reflections."

-**(R1a)** Who collected and shared the CountLove data, and what do they do for a living? (about 25-50 words)
+**(R1a)** Who collected and shared the CountLove data, and what do they do for a living?

 **(R1b)** As Klein and D'Ignazio remind us, when it comes to data, "what gets counted counts."
-What types of demonstrations does CountLove include in their data, and what types do they exclude? (about 25-50 words)
+What types of demonstrations does CountLove include in their data, and what types do they exclude?

-**(R1c)** How and where does CountLove get their data about the protests? (about 25-50 words)
+**(R1c)** How and where does CountLove get their data about the protests?

 **(R1d)** How does CountLove make their estimates about the number of people who attended a protest?
-What potential problems might arise from this method of estimation? (about 25-50 words)
+What potential problems might arise from this method of estimation?

 ## The Assignment
 **Instructions**.
 Assignment instructions, and grading information,